We operate in line with the NHS Zero Tolerance Policy towards violence and abuse. MORE INFO ➕

-We would ask that all patients ring us and book an appointment first before arriving at the surgery.
+We would ask that all patients contact us by phone rather than just turn up at the surgery.
 This will mean you are less likely to be kept waiting.
 We have a doctor on duty daily and will always deal with urgent and serious problems the same day.

 Doctor's appointments are normally 10 minutes long.
 If you need to discuss further issues, please ask for a double appointment when you book.
 This helps the doctors to run on time and helps to prevent other patients from waiting excessively.
 Download an information poster .